core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * Moved Christian Amsüss to first author

 * Interaction tables: list CTs as possible initiators where applicable

+* Add "or CT" in interaction tables

+* Promote RFCs 7252, 7230 and 8288 to normative references

+* Discovery: Point out that clients may need to check RD authorization already in last discovery step

+* Registration update: Relax requirement to not send parameters needlessly

 changes from -24 to -25